 Closing Comments

 The colour grading topics I've discussed here are fairly complex.
-Not in their execution, as adding a few curves is easy, it's colour grading with intent that will take time to master.
-Sure, any image can have colour grading applied to it and that is hard enough in its own right but colour correcting heavily coloured imagery first is a little harder to get good at.
+Not in their execution, as adding a few curves is easy, it's the colour grading with intent that will take time to master.
+Sure, any image can have colour grading applied to it, and that is hard enough in its own right, but colour correcting heavily coloured imagery first is a little harder to get good at.

-Drenching your shots in heavy colour with the intention of colour correcting them later is a very tricky process due to how hard colour correcting can be on skin with colour in midtones, highlights and shadows.
-Stick with it though, as you can produce something very visually unique, and in my mind this is well worth the extra effort.
+Drenching your shots in heavy colour with the intention of colour-correcting them later is a very tricky process, given how hard colour correction can be on skin with colour in midtones, highlights, and shadows.
+Stick with it, though, as you can produce something very visually unique, and in my mind, this is well worth the extra effort.

-Remember that colour grading is a career in its own right and big film productions will employ colourists for this sole job, it's easy to pick up and play with but incredibly hard to get good at.
+Remember that colour grading is a career in its own right, and big film productions will employ colourists for this sole job.
+It's easy to pick up and play with, but incredibly hard to get good at.
 Think of it like being able to tune a guitar without a tuner.
-You might know its out of tune but its far harder to get it in tune unless you've trained your ears.
-The same applies here with colour and you have to train your eyes to see variations in colour until you can correct it accurately and consistently.
+You might know it's out of tune, but it's far harder to get it in tune unless you've trained your ears.
+The same applies here with colour: you have to train your eyes to see colour variations until you can correct them accurately and consistently.

-Don't get put off by this though as the images I colour corrected here in this article are very extreme examples of colour correction.
-Over time, you will get better at seeing colour so just stick with it and you'll see the improvements.
+Don't get put off by this, though, as the images I colour-corrected in this article are very extreme examples of colour correction.
+Over time, you will get better at seeing colour, so just stick with it, and you'll see the improvements.

-One final point, be sure to never flatten your curves into your document as you'll always want the ability to adjust colours later on.
-One day you might love the colours you've added but you may come back a day later or even an hour later and hate them.
-This is perfectly normal so don't get frustrated with it.
-Keep returning to your file to check and tweak things and as time goes on you'll finally be happy with it.
+One final point: be sure never to flatten your curves in your document, as you'll always want the ability to adjust colours later on.
+One day you might love the colours you've added, but you might come back a day later, or even an hour later, and hate them.
+This is perfectly normal, so don't get frustrated with it.
+Keep returning to your file to check and tweak things, and over time you'll finally be happy with it.

-The images featured in this article still took me two days to colour correct and grade.
+The images featured in this article still took me a long time to colour-correct and grade.

-Colour correction and grading is an art in its own right and getting good at it simply takes time and patience.
-But unlike other things in life, perseverance with art actually ensures success.
+Colour correction and grading are an art in their own right, and getting good at it simply takes time and patience.
+But unlike other aspects of life, perseverance in art actually ensures success.

-Thanks once again for taking the time to read my articles, I certainly appreciate it and feel free to share this with anybody who you think could benefit from it.
+Thanks once again for taking the time to read my articles.
+I certainly appreciate it, and feel free to share this with anyone you think could benefit from it.

-Also, If you're new here then feel free to join our very active community of like minded lighting-nerds (c'mon, admit it, you're one of us :D ) on my Facebook page.
+Also, if you're new here, feel free to join our very active community of like-minded lighting nerds (c'mon, admit it, you're one of us :D) on my Facebook page.
 I'm always discussing lighting ideas and offering feedback on community images over there.

-If you'd like to stay up to date on more photography related tips and techniques then sign up to my mailing list where I'll send you a monthly roundup of all my articles (plus signing up gets you a free 10 page studio lighting pdf too :) ).
-Thanks again and I'll see you all in the next one.
+If you'd like to stay up to date on more photography-related tips and techniques, sign up for my mailing list, where I'll send you a monthly roundup of my articles (and signing up gets you a free 10-page studio lighting PDF, too :) ).
+Thanks again, and I'll see you all in the next one.

 If you're interested in further reading on colour toning in general in Photoshop, feel free to check my Colour Toning in Photoshop - Why, When & How